bkw777/dl2/ref/xattr.md

 Normally to save a file without also renaming it along the way, you only need to say "save filename"

-But if you want to override the default attr and specify an arbitrary attr like X, you need to say "save filename filename X" or you can give "" for the destination filename so: `save filename "" X` and in that case it will use the source filename without having to type it out twice.
+But if you want to override the default attr and specify an arbitrary attr like X,
+you need to say "save filename filename X".
+Or you can give "" for the destination filename so: `save filename "" X`
+and in that case it will use the source filename without having to type it out twice.

 So to show the attr actually being stored and retrieved: